 --ssh-key-pathallows you to specify which SSH key to use instead of your default SSH key for SSH access for running instances (can be changed per resource group), performing Git clone (can be changed per job) and encryption functionality.

 The authorization process takes a few minutes.
 The outcome is a basic, default resource group for this authorization.
 The resource group is configured with a capacity of one p3.2xlarge instance.
-You can use MissingLink's dashboard or the
+You can use MissingLink's dashboard to modify basic configuration settings, or the

-ml resources group command to modify the configuration.
+ml resources group command to modify more advanced settings.